fvdm/nodejs-spark/README.md

 Stable: `npm install sparkcloud`

-Develop: `npm install fvdm/nodejs-spark`
+Develop: `npm install fvdm/nodejs-spark#develop`

-Initial setup
+Configuration
 -------------

 When you load the module into your script you must provide the `access_token` from your account settings.

 ```js
 var spark = require ('sparkcloud') ('your_access_token');
 ```

 Optionally you can override the default HTTP request timeout of 10 seconds, in milliseconds:

 ```js
 // set timeout to 30 seconds